Dosimeter badge services for medical, dental, and veterinary businesses

 Neutron radiation is distinct from alpha, beta, and gamma radiation.
 This is a form of ionizing radiation that presents as free neutrons (which are unstable).
 Nuclear fission or nuclear fusion generally causes the release of free neutrons, which then react with nuclei of other atoms.
 This reaction forms new nuclides, which can trigger even further neutron radiation.
 Neutrons are very penetrating particles.
 Several feet of concrete or other material rich in hydrogen (like water) are required to stop this penetration.
 Neutrons are a radiation hazard for the entire body, as they have the ability to interact with tissues in the body and potentially cause damage.

 Radiation Detection Company (RDC) is dedicated to your safety and the safety of all of your employees.
-We have 75 years of experience providing quality dosimetry solutions to over 28,000 companies across the United States.
+We have 75 years of experience providing quality dosimetry solutions to over 31,000 companies worldwide.

 To see which of RDC’s radiation safety products are right for your department or organization, please visit our Solutions page to view our full suite of offerings.
 We offer a wide range of affordable and comprehensive solutions to fit the needs of both large and small organizations.